halcyonseeker/audible-dl/README.md

 - Implement asynchronous downloading.
 - Add some config options, primarily to give the user control over how the final files are named.
+- Fix "403 forbidden" error when downloading some books.
+- `Account.ScrapeLibraryUntil()`'s functionality isn't really being
+  used; add a flag and config option to take advantage of it in order to reduce the time spent scraping the user's library.
 - Figure out a way of automatically finding activations bytes, maybe by integrating with the Rainbow Tables plugin.
 - When importing cookies, if there are multiple accounts in the config